 - Non-submission = 0%

-Percentage-range rubrics
+Percentage-range Rubrics

 For percentage-range rubrics, each level of achievement (Excellent, Satisfactory etc.) has a range of values.
 When a student’s work is graded, a level of achievement must be selected and then an appropriate percentage for a particular level of achievement.